 Before the Pussy Riots, Robyns and M.I.A.s of our generation, one feisty phenom was already turning the music industry on its head, showing an insular milieu that she could rock even harder than the boys.
-At 74 today, her raw legacy radiates with inimitable bravura and badassery – ingredients that have concocted a real Molotov of a career.
+Having just turned 75 on July 1, her raw legacy radiates with inimitable bravura and badassery – ingredients that have concocted a real Molotov of a career.
 As a punk legend, Debbie Harry is definitely one hard act to follow.

 To be an icon is to be celebrated and remembered.
 Of course, most would already know her as the charismatic frontwoman of era-defining band Blondie.
 I prefer, however, to see Harry as something more.
 A fighter.
 A rebel who faces adversity in the maelstrom of life.
 This, in my opinion, is what makes her partly self-penned autobiography Face It – published by Dey Street Books, the pop culture arm of Harpercollins, which was released on Oct 1 – even more compelling and pertinent.

 In a male-dominated gig-scape, Harry paved the way for female rock stars by becoming one of the regular performers at iconic New York club CBGB during the punk-fuelled ’70s.
 Standing out among outfits like the Ramones and Talking Heads, she blazed trails with her motley crew of musicians, leaving her spunky, sassglossed vocal signature on hit singles like Heart Of Glass, Atomic, Call Me and numerous others.
 The immortality of these anthems was further cemented by her infectious on-stage persona and amplified by a gung-ho style that would resonate through the tenets of fashion – from her ripped halters to bold one-shoulder jumpsuits.